Understanding Magnesium: The Essential Nutrient for Your Health

 Whole grains

-However, diet alone may not always be sufficient.
+However, diet alone may not always be sufficient to meet your magnesium needs.

 How WellnessRX Pharmacy Can Help